-${\bf calc\orientation}$ Calling object Object array Description Calculates the orientation of the mobile device from the positions This function calculates the orientations of the mobile device based on the snapshot positions.
-If we assume that the receive array antenna is fixed on a car and the car moves along the track, then the antenna turns with the car when the car is changing direction.
-This needs to be accounted for when generating the channel coefficients.
-This function calculates the orientation based on the positions and stores the output in the orientation property of the track object.
-The 3-element orientation vector describes the orientation of the radio device for each position on the track.
-The reference system for aircraft principal axes is used.
-The first value describes the "roll angle", i.e. the rotation around an axis drawn through the body of the vehicle from tail to nose in the normal direction of movement.
+calc_orientation (roll, pitch, yaw) Calling object Object array Description Calculates the orientation of the mobile device This function can be used to change the orientation of the mobile device.
+If no input variable is provided, this function calculates the orientation based on the positions and stores the output in the orientation property of the qd_track object.
+For this calculation, it is assumed that the receive array antenna is fixed on a car and the car moves along the track, i.e., the antenna turns with the car when the car is changing direction.
+This needs to be accounted for when generating the channel coefficients If there is at least For example: you would fix the ante of movement.
+A se antenna up.
+All va 0, pitch = 0, yaw = one input variable given, the device orientation is changed by the given values. can can calculate the orientation by calling the method without arguments.
+This nna orientation such that the antennna broadside always points into the direction econd call to the function with a given pitch angle of e.g., 90 degree would tilt the lues are given in [rad].
+Note that by default, QuaDRiGa antennas face east (roll = 0).
+Input roll The first value describes the "roll angle" in [rad], i.e. the rotation around an axis drawn through the body of the vehicle from tail to nose in the normal direction of movement.
 Positive rotation is clockwise (seen from the pilot/drivers perspective).
-This values is set to 0 when using "calc_orientation".
-The second value describes the "pitch angle", i.e. the vertical (tilt) angle relative to the horizontal plane; positive rotation is up.
-The third value describes the bearing or "yaw angle", in mathematic sense.
-East corresponds to 0, and the angles increase counter-clockwise, so north is 90 degree degrees, south is -90 degree, and west is 180 degree.
-All values are given in [rad].
-Note that by default, QuaDRiGa antennas face east (roll = 0, pitch = 0, yaw = 0).
+The default value is 0. pitch The second value describes the "pitch angle" in [rad], i.e. the vertical (tilt) angle relative to the horizontal plane; positive rotation is up.
+If this value is not given, it is calculated from the snapshot positions. yaw The third value describes the bearing or "yaw angle", in mathematic sense.
+Values must be given in [rad].
+East corresponds to 0, and the angles increase counter- clockwise, so north is 90 degree degrees, south is -90 degree, and west is 180 degree.
+If this value is not given, it is calculated from the snapshot positions.